-- The Perk, “Buy Extra Status at Character Creation” may be used to purchase three (3) extra Status of the player’s choosing (and with ST approval), which may be purchased with either Free Traits or XP.
+- The Perk, “Buy Extra Status at Character Creation” may be used to purchase three (3) extra Status of the player’s choosing (and with ST approval), which must be purchased with XP.

 - Players may buy Perks for characters they are currently playing with ST approval, so long as the Perk is something that may be changed about their character.

 - XP spent on Perks is erased from the character and player records entirely and does not transfer to new characters.